ReadyEdgemont/Bluesky-Contrails-Hockey/CONFIG.md

 > This is the title of the custom feed.
 Maximum length is 24 characters.

 # description
-You're feed for all things hockey on bluesky!
+You're feed for all things hockey on bluesky (NHL, IIHF, PWHPA) !
 Feed managed by @readyedgemont.bsky.social
 > This is the description of the feed.